Need for pre-pregnancy counselling for all women

 Cases of two or more abortions

 When you have two or more abortions, consult a doctor to check for any particular cause like this.
 If diabetes is found it can be controlled, fibroids can be removed before the next pregnancy, band or septums may be removed before next pregnancy.
-If antibodies are found (APLA), treatment with aspirin and heparin for blood thinning markedly improves the pregnancy outcome.
+If antibodies are found (APLA), treatment with medicines for blood thinning markedly improves the pregnancy outcome.
 Sometimes a chromosome check of the parents may be required and if found abnormal a genetic counselling may be required.

 Sometimes no cause may be found and we may have to closely follow up the subsequent pregnancies.